ml4/example-sentinel-vault/README.md

 ### Apply Normal Vault ACL Policy and Test

 Go into the Vault ACL policies directory and apply the policy to Vault to allow token-holders to write to the path.
+Command line responses are not shown for brevity.

 ```bash
 $ pushd vault_acl_policies